CANARI-ML/canari-ml/docs/index.md

 canari_ml --help
 ```

+This documentation provides a foundation for configuring and running the training process.
+For more details on specific configuration options, refer to the [Hydra documentation](https://hydra.cc/docs/).

-This codebase uses [Hydra](https://hydra.cc/docs/intro/) for configuring different options, and following the quick-start guide will be helpful.
-It enables the user to change default options for download/preprocess/train/predict/postprocess/plot via either command line overrides, or via yaml config files (in a highly configurable and reproducibile manner).
+This codebase uses [Hydra](https://hydra.cc/docs/intro/) for configuring different options.
+For more details on specific configuration options.
+It enables the user to change default options for download/preprocess/train/predict/postprocess/plot via either command line overrides, or via yaml config files (in a highly configurable and reproducibile manner), or even both.

 This documentation will provide detailed guides on configuring models, preprocessing data, postprocessing and visualising the prediction results.